awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

 The following C\# code creates a signed URL that uses a canned policy by doing the following:
 + Creates a policy statement\.
-+ Hashes the policy statement using SHA1, and signs the result using RSA and the private key for your AWS account or for a trusted AWS account that you specify\.
++ Hashes the policy statement using SHA1, and signs the result using RSA and the private key whose corresponding public key is in a trusted key group\.
 + Base64\-encodes the hashed and signed policy statement and replaces special characters to make the string safe to use as a URL request parameter\.
 + Concatenates the values\.